-12. Special Safety Considerations for 2018-2019

-- a) With a potential increased concentration and with the age range of students at school bus stops, all busing students need to be cognizant of Town snow plows and the inability of drivers to quickly stop a plow truck weighing in excess of 25 tons.
+- 12. Town crews have had significant problems trying to clear roads when garbage or recycling bins are placed in the travelled way of the street or left there by homeowners after the material has been picked up by the vendors.
+It is the homeowner's responsibility to keep these bins out of the road travelled way so as to not interfere with plowing operations.
+The Town accepts no responsibility for striking or damaging the misplaced containers. - 13.
+Special Safety Considerations for 2021-2022 - a) With a potential increased concentration and with the age range of students at school bus stops, all busing students need to be cognizant of Town snowplows and the inability of drivers to quickly stop a plow truck weighing in excess of 25 tons.
 At 30 mph, a truck will travel 103 feet before the driver can react and apply brakes and at least another 73 feet to stop on dry pavement.
-Students need to stay out of the roadway when plow trucks are approaching and refrain from playing in or around the snow banks.
-School bus stops are not playgrounds. - b) It is important that everyone walking on or near the Town roads during the winter have some form of bright or reflective clothing so drivers of all vehicles can see them and take action to avoid those walking.
+Students need to stay out of the roadway when plow trucks are approaching and refrain from playing in or around the snowbanks.
+School bus stops are not playgrounds.

+It is important that everyone walking on or near the Town roads during the winter have some form of bright or reflective clothing so drivers of all vehicles can see them and take action to avoid those walking.
 This is especially an area of concern due to the shortened length of sunlit days and during periods of reduced visibility as in heavy snowfalls.